Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ### Hardware

 The screenshot below shows the required hardware for the project.
-For the user inputs we use two pushbuttons with a pullup resistor which are connected to the tiny tapeout board at IN0 and IN1.
+For the user inputs we use two pushbuttons with a pullup resistor which are connected to the tiny tapeout board at **IN0** and **IN1**.
 For the representation of the score we use two 7-segment display.
-To control them we use 7 of the 8 output pins and additionally use the bidirectional pins as output.
+To control them we use 7 output pins and additionally use the bidirectional pins as output as well.

 Our tiny tapeout chip is the heart of the hardware and processes the button presses and controlls the 7-segment displays.